 All PetHonesty products are manufactured in FDA-registered, SQF (Safe Quality Food)-certified, and Animal and Plant Health Inspection Service (Aphis)-approved facilities; palm oil is used in very minimal amounts to act as a binding agent in our chews.

-Additionally, the palm oil used in these products is sustainably sourced.
-PetHonesty is part of the Roundtable on Sustainable Palm Oil (RSPO), in order to ensure that our environment is being protected.
+Additionally, the palm oil used in these products is sustainably sourced and Roundtable on Sustainable Palm Oil (RSPO)-certified, in order to ensure that our environment is being protected.

 Basically, when it comes to our products, your biggest concern should only be whether you’ve picked out your dog’s favorite flavor!